DongLiangSXU/SLAdehazing/README.md

 https://drive.google.com/drive/folders/1xq1tg7wvNJeZTw8w4RnqEsJzQRcmHLCI?usp=sharing

 ## test-data
-We will give a link to the data we used for training, please wait while we sort out the training code.
+We will give a link to the data we used for training, please wait while we sort out the training code.<br/>
 The data used for testing can be obtained through the following links:<br/>
 <em>SOTS:</em> http://t.cn/RQ34zUi<br/>
 <em>4KID:</em> https://github.com/zzr-idam/4KDehazing<br/>